LucianRuiz/argon-dashboard-angular-conversion/README.md

 This project was developed as a **freelance conversion service** for a German client, converting the entire Argon Dashboard Tailwind PRO template (56+ pages) from static HTML/CSS to a modern Angular 20 application with reusable components.

-**Client Feedback:** ⭐⭐⭐⭐⭐ (5/5 stars)
+## 💬 Client Testimonial

+⭐⭐⭐⭐⭐ **5/5 Stars** - **itselias177** (German Client)

-> *"Outstanding job converting my template to Angular.
-The final result is clean, modular, and highly professional, exactly what I needed."*
+> *"Luciano did an outstanding job converting my template to Angular.
+The final result is clean, modular, and highly professional, exactly what I needed.
+What impressed me most was not just the quality of the code, but also his fast, reliable, and solution-oriented support throughout the entire process.*
+>
+> *Despite some scope challenges, he remained committed, transparent, and delivered way beyond expectations.
+For this level of work, the price is absolutely unbeatable.*
+>
+> *Highly recommended, I'll definitely work with him again!"*

+**Project Highlights Mentioned by Client:**
+- ✅ Deep understanding of requirements
+- ✅ Excellent delivery time management
+- ✅ Professional communication and politeness
+- ✅ High level of cooperation
+- ✅ Went above and beyond expectations
+- ✅ Professionalism of work and code expertise
+- ✅ Exceeded all expectations

 ## ✨ Features